gbin/DonglePi/README.md

 Any contribution is welcomed !
 If you want to contribute some code, feel free to open a pull request.
-If you have some experience producing PCB, feel free to contribute to the Eagle project.
+If you have some experience developing PCBs, feel free to contribute to the Eagle project.

+## And the license ?

+DonglePi is released under a dual license.
+It is GPL for educational and personal use.

+It is under a commercial license if you want to produce it and sell it.
+The money would be reused to develop the v2 of the product under the same dual license.
+Contact me if you are interested to produce it: gbin@gootz.net